 DPD This field makes it possible to configure the DPD (Dead Peer Detection) feature on VPNs, This would allow checking whether a peer is still operational.
-When DPD is enabled on a peer, requests (R U there) are sent to test the availability of the other peer, which will need to acknowledge the requests in order to confirm i availability (R U there ACK).
+When DPD is enabled on a peer, requests (R U there) are sent to test the availability of the other peer, which will need to acknowledge the requests in order to confirm it availability (R U there ACK).
 These exchanges are secured via ISAKMP (Internet Security Association and Key Management Protocol) SAs (Security Associations).
 If it is detected that a peer is no longer responding, the negotiated SAs will be destroyed.
 IMPORTANT This feature provides stability to the VPN service on Stormshield Network Firewalls on the condition that the DPD has been correctly configured.
 Four choices are available for configuring DPD : Inactive: DPD requests from the peer are ignored.
 Passive: DPD requests sent by the peer get a response from the firewall.
-Howeve the firewall does not send any. • Low: the frequency of DPD packets being sent is low and the number of failures tolerated is higher (delay 600, retry 10, maxfail 5). • High : the frequency of DPD packets being sent is high and the number of failures relatively low (delay 30, retry 5, maxfail 3).
+Howeve the firewall does not send any. • Low: the frequency of DPD packets being sent is low and the number of failures tolerated is higher ( delay 600, retry 10, maxfail 5). • High : the frequency of DPD packets being sent is high and the number of failures relatively low ( delay 30, retry 5, maxfail 3).
 The value delay defines the period after a response is received before the next request is sent.
 The value retry defines the time to wait for a response before sending the request again.
 The value maxfail is the number of requests sent without receiving responses befor the peer is considered absent.
 DSCP In this field, you can specify the value of the DSCP field assigned to IKE network packets sent to this peer.
 Select one of the proposed values or specify a customized DSCP field (integer between 0 and 63 inclusive).
+Encapsulate ESP traffic in UDP This field appears only when DR mode compatibility is enabled.
+In this field, ESP traffic encapsulation can be enabled/disabled in UDP for each peer to comply with ANSSI recommendations.